pierrediedhiou/cybersecurity-journey/glossary.md

 family names gathered from social media
 - **Password Spraying** — Trying a small number of common passwords against many accounts to avoid triggering account lockout mechanisms
+- **Prototype Pollution** — A JavaScript vulnerability where an attacker can inject properties into Object.prototype, affecting all objects in the application.
+Can lead to authentication bypass in Express.js applications (CVE-2020-8203)
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited